iterative/dvc.org/content/docs/command-reference/data/status.md

   `dvc-commit`-ed that differs with the last Git commit.
 There might be more detailed state on how each of those files changed: _added_, _modified_, _deleted_ and _unknown_.
-- _DVC uncommitted changes_ indicates that there are changes in the working directory that are not `dvc commit`-ed yet.
-Same as _DVC committed changes_, there might be more detailed state on how each of those files changed.
+- _DVC uncommitted changes_ indicates that there are changes in the
+  <abbr>workspace</abbr> that are not `dvc commit`-ed yet.
+Same as _DVC
+  committed changes_, there might be more detailed state on how each of those files changed.
 - _Untracked files_ shows the files that are not being tracked by DVC and Git.
   This is disabled by default, unless [`--untracked-files`](#--untracked-files) is specified.